call for Late-breaking abstracts TO eular 2021

-- As speciﬁed at submission, present in the the assigned session.
-Details will be communicated to the author by mid-April 2020.
+- As speciﬁed at submission, present in the assigned session.
+Details will be communicated to the presenting author.

 - Sign an agreement in representation of all the abstract authors, to grant EULAR the right to record the entire presentation (audio and slide) and subsequently use it for educational purposes (with or without a fee).